leon-luna-ray/madlibs_api/README.md

 # Madlibs API

-A Madlibs REST API backend for generating random Madlibs stories for use in frontend applications.
+A Madlibs game application and REST API built with Django.
+This application lets the user generate a funny story by filling in the blanks.
+This full-stack application also doubles as a REST API that can be used with other applications.

 [https://madlibs-api-rldev.onrender.com](https://madlibs-api-rldev.onrender.com)